gervacio-430483/samp/README.md

-# 🎬 My World of Stories
+# 🎬 My Favorite Movies/Series

-> *"Stories are the bridges that connect different worlds, hearts, and dreams."*

 Here’s a collection of movies and series that left a deep impression on me.
 Different countries, different styles — but all of them have something special.